Reflections on 10 Years of Marriage (And One Piece of Advice)

 Marriage…this story is a continuation from this post.

-Two years after my battle with depression, we had a marriage crisis.
+Two years after my battle with depression, my spouse and I faced a marriage crisis.
 I don’t know that any marriage is immune from having one.
 I do have friends who seem like they never fight, and agree with each other on just about everything.
 Perhaps they’re just really low-maintenance.
 Perhaps they’re hiding from the truth.
 In our case, we were living in denial.
 We had been brushing things away, thinking they were no big deal, when in fact we were sweeping it all into an enormous pile that became the elephant in the room.
+Seeking couples therapy Sacramento became our lifeline, helping us navigate through the challenges and rebuild our relationship on a stronger foundation.
+Those who are undergoing divorce may consider consulting a Gaithersburg divorce lawyer.
+In many legal cases, polygraph tests are employed to discern the truth.
+These are often conducted when a partner in a relationship suspects infidelity.
+While controversial and not foolproof, these tests can sometimes provide clarity in complex emotional situations.
+Contact lie detector manchester for professional services.

 [Read more…]